Edinburgh-Genome-Foundry/Sequeduct/README.md

 The above three commands each output a directory in `results`.
 Similarly, NextFlow creates and uses a directory named `work`, so ensure that your project directory doesn't have one.

+### Details

+Note that canu v2.2 requires minimum 100 reads, otherwise it returns an error.
+A [fix has been posted](https://github.com/marbl/canu/issues/2035), but it's not released yet.

+For convenience, a script is included to collect plot files from the result directories (`bin/collect_plots.py`).

 ## Build the image locally

 ```bash